Skip to the content.

 image

-The button opens terminal panel in which your Python interpreter is automatically activated, then runs python hello.py.
+The button opens the terminal panel in which your Python interpreter is automatically activated, then runs python hello.py.

 image